-If you have a large company, which is important for a constant stream of qualified trainees for highly specialized activities, create your own educational programs: departments in universities, additional education programs or special courses located in your office.
+If you have a large company, which is important for a constant stream of qualified trainees for highly specialized activities, create your educational programs: departments in universities, additional education programs, or special courses located in your office.

 This way has a huge advantage and a significant drawback.
-The educational project allows you to prepare trainees in accordance with the needs of the company.
+The educational project allows you to prepare trainees following the needs of the company.

 8) IT Certification Training